CadeWrinkle/cadewrinkle.github.io/README.md

 ---

-Thank you for visiting my GitHub Pages site.
+Thank you for visiting my website.
 I look forward to connecting with you!